hci-lab-um/heuristics-for-test-tool-design/Heuristics/H03-Experience.md

   </summary>

 Research Point: we found that people testing software came from a wide range of backgrounds, with widely differing experiences of domains, IT, testing and tools.
-It is difficult to design tools for a wide range of people, but it is possible to make a tool useable by as many groups of people as possible.
+It is difficult to design tools for a wide range of people, but it is possible to make a tool usable by as many groups of people as possible.
 Think about *who else* needs to use the tool.

 ### Usage cases